- PCP deals aren't great value compared with rivals

 Vehicle excise duty (VED) varies according to the CO2 emissions and the fuel type of the vehicle.
 For cars registered before 01 March 2001 it is based on engine size.
 For cars registered on or after 01 March 2001 the VED or road tax is based on the car's CO2 emissions.

-If you’re after a green Kona, you’ll want the excellent all-electric version - the car itself produces no CO2.
+However, if you’re after a green Kona, you’ll want the excellent all-electric version - the car itself produces no CO2.

 Highest and lowest CO2 emissions